 Spinal cord injury may be

-During a typical year, there are about 11,000 spinal cord injuries in the US.
+During a typical year, there are about 12,000 spinal cord injuries in the US or 40 cases per million persons per year.

 The most common causes of spinal cord injuries are

-The remainder of spinal cord injuries are attributed to assault (14%), sports (9%), and work-related accidents.
+The remainder of spinal cord injuries are attributed to assault (12%), sports (10%), and work-related injuries.
 About 80% of patients are male.

 Spinal cord injuries occur when blunt physical force damages the vertebrae, ligaments, or disks of the spinal column, causing bruising, crushing, or tearing of spinal cord tissue, and when the spinal cord is penetrated (eg, by a gunshot or a knife wound).
 Such injuries can also cause vascular injury with resultant ischemia or hematoma (typically extradural), leading to further damage.
 All forms of injury can cause spinal cord edema, further decreasing blood flow and oxygenation.
 Damage may be mediated by excessive release of neurotransmitters from damaged cells, an inflammatory immune response with release of cytokines, accumulation of free radicals, and apoptosis.